 - Water Conservation

 Water conservation is another priority of plumbing engineers.
 This provides a two-fold benefit: lower water bills for the facility, and a positive impact on the environment.
-This can be achieved through sustainable design such as low-flow toilets and faucets, hot water efficiency, and insulating pipes.
+This can be achieved through sustainable design such as low-flow toilets and faucets, hot water efficiency, and insulated pipes.

 - Simplified Maintenance

-Much like mechanical engineering, the benefits of hiring plumbing engineers extend way after the building is completed.
+Much like in mechanical engineering, the benefits of hiring plumbing engineers extend way after the building is completed.
 Sound plumbing designs prevent future breakdowns and component replacements.
 Thanks to detailed design documents, maintenance staff will be able to zero in on potential issues and solve them quickly and correctly.